rayhanadev/assets/README.md

 it has not been discussed beforehand.

-Attributions to any of my materials or designs must be made in accordance with CC BY-NC-SA 4.0 and are preferred to be done as text adjecent the used mark.
+Attributions to any of my materials or designs must be made in accordance with CC BY-NC-SA 4.0 and are preferred to be done as text adjacent to the used mark.
 The preferred phraseology is "Made with contributions from RayhanADev".

 ### Logo and Other Marks